 - Government Employees

 This is a brief list of typical participants.

 Facilities and instructors

-All courses are overseen by Red Cross certified instructors, taught in high-end facilities with the latest training equipment.
+All courses are overseen by St Mark James certified instructors, taught in high-end facilities with the latest training equipment.
 The training centers are located throughout Red Deer, with easy access to public transportation.
 Free parking and restaurants are also available near the training centers.

 Did You Know?

 If the infant is visibly distressed and is unable to cry, cough, or breath, do the following:

 - Lay infant face down on your forearm.
 Support the neck and head.

 - Give five quick and firm back blows with the heel of your hand.